RyanBertrand/clj-base-crm/README.md

 clj-base-crm does not throw exceptions on exceptional status codes from the Base API.
 It returns the error body.

 ##Todo
-clj-base-crm only exposes Leads, Lead Sources, and Contacts.
+clj-base-crm only exposes a few resources.
 I plan to add more as I need them.
 If you would like to expose more (just a simple hash-map), feel free to submit a PR!

 - Support more Base resources
 - Tests